 Claycutters bring the beautiful game to the Scouts

 It was a busy day for the Claycutters today.
 We started training early to finish marking out our pitch for the upcoming opening game against Taunton Muskets on April 14th.
 We had a really strong turn out for training too which is great to see especially just before the season starts.
+The most beneficial roulette and on line poker about our site deutschland casino online.
+Go to and obtain large bonus deals!

 We then had the pleasure to show Unit 72 South Best Scouts from Cornwall and Jersey the basics of the beautiful game.
 The Scouts are taking this half term week to learn all they can of the American culture before joining the 24th World Scout Jamboree in West Virginia, USA.